elemental/Elemental/doc/source/lapack-like/invariants.rst

 .. cpp:function:: typename Base<F>::type HPDDeterminant( UpperOrLower uplo, Matrix<F>& A, bool canOverwrite=false )
 .. cpp:function:: typename Base<F>::type HPDDeterminant( UpperOrLower uplo, DistMatrix<F>& A, bool canOverwrite=false )

-   Returns the determinant of the (fully populated) Hermitian positive-definite matrix `A`.
+   The determinant of the (fully populated) Hermitian positive-definite matrix `A`.
    Some of the variants allow for overwriting the input matrix in order to avoid forming another temporary matrix.